How to Prevent Credit Card Fraud

 Don't click on email links from anyone that looks like your bank, credit card company, or other business who uses your personal information, even if the email looks legitimate.
 These links are often phishing scams and the scammers want to trick you into entering your login information on their fake website.
 Instead, go directly to that business's website to login to your account.

 Make sure you're cautious when you're using your credit card online.
 Only enter your credit card number on secure websites that you can be 100% sure are legitimate.
-To be sure a website is secure, look for https:// in the address bar and lock in the lower right corner of your internet browser.
+To be sure a website is secure, look for https:// in the address field and a padlock icon in the status or address bar of your internet browser.
 Taking these extra steps will help you avoid credit card fraud.

 Report Lost or Stolen Credit Cards Immediately